By the Shores of Time

 “You could’ve gotten us killed,” Gabriel responded, standing up beside her.

-“But you made it though, no?”
-Johnny dismissed, clenching his abdomen.
-“Damn—They got me good though.
+“But you made it, though?”
+Johnny clenched his abdomen.
+“Damn—They got me good, though.
 There were more outside, but I blew those fuckers away.”

-Strange, we would’ve heard all that, Gabriel noted as Celeste looked toward him.
+Strange, we would’ve heard all that, Gabriel noted.
+Celeste looked toward him, awaiting his cue.

 “It could be infected,” she tugged his sleeve.
 “We need to get him there now.”